kodekloudhub/community-faq/etcd-faq.md

 Now do the backup and specify `--endpoint CLIENT_URL` where `CLIENT_URL` is the URL from the `--listen-client-urls` in the identified unit file.

+Next do the restore using whatever backup file you are instructed to use.

 Finally edit the identified unit file

 1. Change the `--data-dir` argument to point to the new directory (e.g `/var/lib/etcd-from-backup`)